eddmann/eddmann.github.io/_posts/2018/2018-06-11-mince-pie-challenge-designing-the-restful-api-with-raml.md

 ```

 We specify that the `rate`, `remove` and `photo` actions could be optionally present.
-This is due to the imposed restrictions on who can remove/upload a photo for the pie (the owner), and if the authenticated client has already given a rating to this pie.
+This is due to the imposed restrictions on who can remove or upload a photo for the pie (the owner), and if the authenticated client has already given a rating to this pie.

-### Rating the Pies
+## Rating the Pies

 Finally, there would be no challenge if we were not able to actually rate the pies.
 Providing that the authenticated client has not already rated the pie, we allow them to submit a desired rating.